-Parents picking up their children will be required to present the green ID cards of their children to the member of staff on duty at the main gate when collecting them from the school.
-Students in Nursery to Year 6 will not be permitted to leave the school grounds unless they are accompanied by an adult who is in possession of their ID card.
+Parents picking up their children will be required to present their parent ID lanyards to the member of staff on duty at the main gate when collecting them from the school.
+Students in Nursery to Year 6 will not be permitted to leave the school grounds unless they are accompanied by an adult who is in possession of their parent ID lanyard.